srycyk/mine/README.md

 ## Basic Functions

-Used as a framework, it supports two basic operations that automate the collection of a series of related web pages.
+It supports two basic operations that automate the collection of a series of related web pages.

 * Follows a list of links that are expicitly given ahead of execution.